TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 For many remotes, there are protections in place to keep arbitrary users from pushing changes ad hoc.
 `Pull-requests` are the polite version of a `push` - instead of forcing your changes onto a remote, you are asking the manager of the remote to review your changes, and hopefully pull them into the remote if they approve.

-- **Revert**: A revert is used when the chain of commits that make up a branch has gone too far - you have decided that you don't like the latest edits and we want to remove them from the branch.
+- **Revert**: A revert is used when it is decided that a particular previous commit (or perhaps several) have introduced bugs or are otherwise no longer undesired, and we want to remove them from the branch.
-In this case, you revert the HEAD of the branch (the latest commit) to an earlier commit, identified by it's unique SHA hash.
+A `git revert` will attempt to identify the changes made in those commits, and create a new commit to undo them.
-This can get quite complicated though, so make sure to use this one with caution, and do lots of testing before you try anything.
+This is a fairly advanced git command and can easily become quite complicated, so make sure to use this one with caution, make backups of your work, and do lots of testing before you try anything.

 - **HEAD**: HEAD is a pointer to a commit, but the specific commit it points to moves around regularly.
 In general, it refers to the tip of whichever is the current branch.